Tradewind Aviation: History

 Founded in 2001, Tradewind Aviation commenced operations utilizing a single Cessna Caravan.
-Charter service expanded throughout America and the Caribbean, spanning eleven cities.
-To provide the highest quality service, each domestic Tradewind scheduled service flight within the United States departs and arrives at an FBO.
+Brothers Eric and David Zipkin, both pilots and aviation enthusiasts, recognized a gap in service on shorter flights, initially on the Cape and Islands, and began operations in 2002.
+Charter service expanded throughout America and the Caribbean, with authorization for scheduled flights coming in 2005 and eventually expanding to 11 destinations.
+Each domestic Tradewind scheduled service flight within the United States departs and arrives at an FBO.

 Caribbean network flights operate from normal terminals.
 Tradewind offers premium service at Luis Muñoz Marín International Airport in San Juan with a semi-private lounge area while customers await their trips to the high-end Caribbean destinations served by Tradewind.
 Tradewind operates year-round service to Gustaf III Airport in St. Barthelemy, providing the only year-round, nonstop scheduled service between this ultra-luxe French territory and the United States, which it has operated since 2006.

 In June 2019, Tradewind launched a jet card, called "Goodspeed."
-The program offers fixed, one-way rates on its PC-12 fleet in two service areas, 300 nautical miles from Westchester County Airport in New York and San Juan Luis Muñoz Marín Airport in the Caribbean.
+The program offers fixed, one-way rates on its PC-12 fleet in three service areas, 300 nautical miles from Westchester County Airport in New York, Palm Beach International Airport in Florida, and San Juan Luis Muñoz Marín Airport in the Caribbean.
 Jet cards are offered in 10, 25 and 40-hour denominations.

+In March 2022, Tradewind marked a major fleet renewal and expansion program with the purchase of 20 new Pilatus PC-12 NGX aircraft in a deal valued at over $100 million, with deliveries proceeding at 3-4 per year through 2027.
+The program cemented Tradewind's status as the operator of one of the world's largest fleets of Pilatus PC-12s, and the largest available for charter.

+In October 2022, Tradewind opened a new base at Hudson Valley Regional Airport near Poughkeepsie, New York for in-house and open-market hangar space.

+In September 2023, Tradewind opened a new hub in Stuart, Florida at Witham Field, serving the burgeoning Southeast market.

+In June 2024, Tradewind announced plans to offer scheduled service from Palm Beach to Marsh Harbour and North Eleuthera in the Abacos, Bahamas, which began in December 2024.
+With the inauguration of Donald Trump in January 2025, Tradewind moved scheduled service flights in its southeast region from Palm Beach International Airport, to Witham Field, in Stuart, Florida.

+Scheduled service from Stuart to Nassau, and from Fort Lauderdale to Marsh Harbour and North Eleuthera, is expected to begin on December 11th, 2025.

+Since 2021, Tradewind has ranked in Condé Nast Traveler Readers' Choice Awards as one of America's top airlines, and has been voted 5th, 4th, and 3rd best.

+Today, Tradewind is the second-largest operator of the Pilatus PC-12 in the U.S., the largest operator of the PC-12 in scheduled airline service, and one of the world's largest operator of PC-12s for charter.

 Destinations

-Tradewind Aviation operates scheduled flights to the following destinations: